Scott Williams (basketball)

 Scott Christopher Williams (born March 21, 1968) is an American former professional basketball player in the National Basketball Association (NBA).
 Standing at 6' 10", he was capable of playing as a power forward or a center.
 Early in his professional career, Williams earned three NBA Finals rings as he contributed off the bench during the Chicago Bulls' first three-peat championships from 1991 to 1993.
 He developed into a front-court reserve during his fifteen seasons in the NBA, where he was known for his hustle and strong defense.
 Since his retirement, Williams has coached in the NBA Development League and NBA as well as commentating for a variety of NBA teams.
 Williams is currently the color analyst for the Grand Canyon Antelopes men's basketball team.

 Early life and college career

 Williams attended and played basketball for Glen A. Wilson High School in Hacienda Heights, California.
 He led the 1986 squad to the 1986 C.I.F State Championship Title.
 Williams was named a McDonald's All-American in 1986.
+Growing up, he was a passionate Los Angeles Lakers fan.

-He enrolled at the University of North Carolina.
+Williams enrolled at the University of North Carolina at Chapel Hill.
 Williams' parents died on October 15, 1987, when his father shot and killed his mother in their garage, then turned the gun on himself.
-He was 19 years old, and was in his sophomore year at the University of North Carolina at Chapel Hill; coach Dean Smith notified him of the tragedy.
+He was 19 years old, and was in his sophomore year of college; coach Dean Smith notified him of the tragedy.
+Williams finished his college career with per-game averages of 10.9 points, 6.2 rebounds, and 1.2 blocks.

-Growing up, Williams was a passionate Los Angeles Lakers fan.